kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 }
 ```

 The result of the transaction can be found through the `status` of the receipt.
-For the details of the return values, see [caver.rpc.kaia.getTransactionReceipt](api/caver-rpc/kaia.md#caver-rpc-kaia-gettransactionreceipt).
+For the details of the return values, see [caver.rpc.klay.getTransactionReceipt](api/caver-rpc/klay.md#caver-rpc-klay-gettransactionreceipt).
 If a transaction is failed, you can check more about the error in `txError` of the receipt.
 For more information about `txError`, see [txError: Detailed Information of Transaction Failures](../../transaction-error-codes.md).

 ## Executing Other Transaction Types <a href="#executing-other-transaction-types" id="executing-other-transaction-types"></a>

-Kaia provides various transaction types for extensibility and performance.
-For more information, see [Transactions](../../../learn/transactions/transactions.md).
+Klaytn provides various transaction types for extensibility and performance.
+For more information, see [Transactions](../../../learn/transactions/).
 This section describes some examples that can be used with caver-js.

 ### Fee Delegation <a href="#fee-delegation" id="fee-delegation"></a>

-Kaia provides [Fee Delegation](../../../learn/transactions/transactions.md#fee-delegation) feature.
+Klaytn provides [Fee Delegation](../../../learn/transactions/transactions.md#fee-delegation) feature.
 Here's an example of making a RLP-encoded transaction when you are a sender of this kind of transaction:

 ```javascript
 // test.js